St. Louis Flier

 *Some scholarships are available.
 Please call the Alzheimer’s Association at 800.272.3900 for more information.

-For our largest event, we are excited to host Dr. John Morris and Dr. Eric Reiman (invited).
-Both of these physicians are experts in Alzheimer’s disease and are internationally recognized for their research.
+For our largest event, we are excited to host Dr. John Morris.
+Dr. Morris is an expert in Alzheimer’s disease and is internationally recognized for his research.
 This event will focus on research concerning early detection and diagnosis and provide important information for the general community.
-The speakers will be followed by a presentation of complimentary caregiver resources.
+The speaker will be followed by a presentation of complimentary caregiver resources.
 Hot appetizers and a cash bar will be available.

 John Morris, M.D.